bcolton92/add-ten-app/README.md

 http://www.myapp.com/7

-then the JSON response, if you're adding 10, will return:
+then the JSON response will return:

  {
    "sum": "17"